 To assess specific performance factors for each stroller, we created quantifiable tests.
-These tests included everything from a table tilt test, to indoor and outdoor courses over various terrains.
-The compiled information gave us what we needed to offer a fair comparison of products using detailed analysis of their actual performance and the specifications provided by the manufacturer.
+These tests included everything from a table tilt test to indoor and outdoor courses over various terrains.
+The compiled information gave us what we needed to offer a fair comparison of products using a detailed analysis of their actual performance and the specifications provided by the manufacturer.

-Ease of Use
+Testing Ease of Use

 We compared the features and convenience items that came standard with each product or were part of the purchased products that helped make the stroller a product for two.
-Some features considered were cup holders, accessory trays, storage bins, adjustable leg rests, and reclining seat backs.
+Some features considered were cup holders, accessory trays, storage bins, adjustable leg rests, and reclining seatbacks.

 Some products offered more than others for this metric.
 Products were rated side-by-side so users can see how the function of the options compare as opposed to simply whether or not they have them.
-Detailed information on how the features perform help to differentiate between the products and widens the gap in scores, which helps delineate clear standouts in each category.
+Detailed information on how the features perform helps to differentiate between the products and widens the gap in scores, which helps delineate clear standouts in each category.

-Weight and Folded Size
+Testing Weight and Folded Size

-Ease of Car Seat Attachment
+Testing Ease of Car Seat Attachment

 We tested each stroller with several of the infant car seats that were compatible.
 This testing included the native brand car seat and at least one other when possible.
 We compared how easy it was to use adapters and how easy the car seats were attached to the stroller.
 We considered whether or not the seats required additional pressure to connect and whether or not you can install them incorrectly or incompletely.
 Strollers earned more points if the seats clicked in place easily and had only one step.
 Strollers received lower scores for having a 2 step installation process that included straps or didn't accept car seats at all.
 Strollers also lost points if the adapter needs removal to fold the stroller, or they only took their brand of seat.